Home

 Puya dyckioides

-Until the seeds sprout, ensure that the surface soil does not dry out, perhaps by putting the pots in a propagation dome or plastic bag (with one or two holes for fresh air).
-You may need to drip a few drops of water every day or 2 to keep the surface soil moist.
+Until the seeds sprout, ensure that the surface soil does not dry out.
+If you enclose the pots in a plastic dome or bag to maintain moisture, leave it open slightly for some fresh air to enter.
+You may need to drip a few drops of water over them each day or 2.

-The seeds should start sprouting within 4 weeks, but allow up to 8 weeks for any slow ones.
-Once the seedlings are 4 weeks old, begin letting the soil surface dry out between waterings.
+Many of the seeds should sprout within 4 weeks, but allow up to 10 weeks for any slow ones.
+Continue keeping the surface soil moist until the seedlings have their second set of leaves - then you may let the surface dry out a bit between waterings.

 Have fun growing them!